phollenback/Skills-Overview/README.md

 <tr>
 <td>

-* Video of Principle Description
+* Why is Encapsulation an important part of OOP
-* How I've applied it previously
+* Class diagram that represents Encapsulation

 </td>
 <td>

-* Video of Principle Description
+* Class diagram
-* Ways I have used Polymorphism to enhance coding solutions
+* Enhancing Polymorphism with method overriding and overloading

 </td>
 <td>

-* Why is Inheritence important?
+* How is Inheritence applied in class diagrams?
-* How have I applied inheritence
+* How I have applied Inheritence in my own work

 </td>
 <td>

-* How is abstraction applied to programming?
+* What is Abstraction
-* How I've applied it in the past.
+* Examples in my own projects

 </td>